 Running helps you cope with stress.
 Just like Answer C, running boosts your mood thanks to endorphins.
-They’ll make you feel happy and move away from anxiety and depression.
+They’ll make you feel happy and helps with anxiety and depression.

-New runners should go for a run at least 3 times a week.
-Give your body enough time to rest.
+As a new runner, go for a run at most 3 times a week for 20 to 30 minutes to give your body enough time to rest.
 The cardiovascular system adjusts your bones and muscles to get your body ready for other runs.
-Go for runs/runs and walks for 20 to 30 minutes.
-Make sure to implement the Run-Walk Method to strengthen your runs with time.
+Make sure to implement the Run-Walk Method (table below) to strengthen your runs with time.

 By following the Run-Walk Method, you'll strengthen your endurance in running in no time.

-If you’re a non-beginner and looking for ways to improve your training, then you’ve come to the right place.
-If your training includes boosting speed in every run, do some exercises to build power into your legs.
+If you’re a non-beginner and looking for ways to improve your training and boost your speed, then aim to do exercises that build power into your legs.
 Some lunging, squatting, and deadlifting should get you to run faster than the Road Runner itself!
+Find our suggestions below:

 Before you run, do some exercises that help improve your speed.

-3. Pick the right running gear you need
+3. Pick the right running gear for you

 Get some running clothes and gears that are specially made to help you when you run.

-As a new runner, don’t pick out the clothes in your closet to run in.
+Don’t pick out any clothes in your closet to run in.
 Choose items that provide moist absorption, comfort, and protection to run with ease.
 You can find out all the information you need to choose the right gear right here.

 If you already own some running gear, like shoes, make sure they’re still good enough to run in.
 You can also revive your old running shoes if you’re so used to them.
 If you don’t own any running shoes, we have some tips on how to buy the right one right here.

-Although it’s not a running gear item, it’s crucial to have a bottle of sunscreen.
-Get bottles with high SPF to avoid getting severe sunburns after long runs.
+Although it's not a running gear item, it's crucial to have a bottle of sunscreen.
+Get it with high SPF to avoid getting severe sunburns after long runs.

 4. Fuel your body with the right food and water